 - 2 Pork chops

 - 14 oz. can crushed tomatoes

 - 2 slices of pepper jack cheese

 - salt and pepper to taste

-I hope you have a great day and I will talk to you later this week.
+I hope you have a great week and until we meet again.